socalrug/hackathon-2023-04/admin/prizes.md

 Data Evenining Challenge
 * 4 questions
-* Top 5 scorers will receive a prize
+* 5 participants will receive a prize.
+* The more tickets you eanr the greater the probability to win

 We need a minimum of 25 prizes

 | **Description** |**Qty**|